awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. When prompted, choose **Restart**\.

-1. Before you can use the AWS Toolkit for JetBrains to develop, test, analyze, and deploy AWS serverless applications or AWS Lambda functions, you must first also install the following tools, if you haven't done so already\.
+1. Before you can use the AWS Toolkit for JetBrains to develop, test, analyze, and deploy AWS serverless applications or Lambda functions, you must first also install the following tools, if you haven't done so already\.
 These tools must be installed in the following order:

    1. [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)